chaunceygardiner/weewx-loopdata/docs/installation.md

   declares its fields the same way — see
   [Declaring fields](declaring-fields.html), later, after you are sure LoopData is running correctly.
-Another extension with a live page declares its own when installed — weewx-celestial from the release after 8.4 (8.4's installer only adds to a fields line that already exists, and a fresh 7.0 install writes none).
+Another extension with a live page declares its own when installed — weewx-celestial does so from 9.0 (8.4 and earlier only add their fields to a line that already exists, and a fresh install of loopdata 7.0 or later writes none).
 * If you need the loop-data.txt file pushed to a remote webserver, you will also need to fill in the `RsyncSpec` fields; but one can fill that in later, after LoopData is up and running.
 See